-When asked to rate their likelihood to recommend a large convenience store chain to their family and friends on a scale of 0-10, our mystery shoppers gave an average rating of 8.9 in 2010 (a really excellent average).
+When asked to rate their likelihood to recommend a large convenience store chain to their family and friends on a scale of 0-10, our mystery shoppers gave an average rating of 8.9.
 When the shelves were not fronted, this rating dropped to an 8.12.
 When the restrooms weren’t clean, the average rating was a 7.93.
 When the shoppers were neither greeted nor thanked during their visit, the likelihood to recommend rating dropped to an average of 6.6.
 Armed with this information, our client was then able to implement initiatives and contests that focused on fostering interactions with the customers (without diminishing the importance of keeping the stores clean and in good order), since this behavior was shown to have the greatest impact on the customer experience.

 If the goal of any mystery shopping program is to create actionable data which improves performance—and ultimately brings an increase in sales and profit—you must ask the right questions to achieve that end.
 Utilizing both qualitative and quantitative data, and, thereby, analyzing these two types of information in tandem, is an important method for maximizing the effectiveness of a mystery shop data, thus gaining the best tactical insights; however, to get useful answers, you need to ask useful questions.
 Are you asking the right questions?